gi0baro/weppy-REST/README.md

 ## License

-weppy-Assets is released under BSD license.
+weppy-REST is released under BSD license.
 Check the LICENSE file for more details.